 I did my best to find only budget-friendly DIY projects to suit smaller budgets.

-The use of mirrors really helps with making your space look larger.
+If you want something more subtle and neutral for the living room, you can choose mirrors in solid colors that make a chic statement – perfect for making small spaces look spacious!
 This DIY project is a very cost-effective way to create a large mirror set.
 This would be a great entryway or dining room decor.
 I found some of these mirrors on Amazon!
 That is a steal.

 RELATED: DIY Dollar Store Hacks & Projects

-I never would have thought to do this but I love this idea.
+It is definitely worth taking the time to make a statement with an accent wall like this one!
 I think the crown molding used to frame the accent wall is what makes this wall so special.
 It looks finished and polished.

 I did a DIY accent wall similar to this one and it took a lot of work but was totally worth it.
 It saved me a lot of money and I just used what I had to make it work.
 It turned out looking much more elegant and chic than my stark white wall.